SCHOOLS BY STATE

 Pennsylvania Forensic News

 Forensic specialists in Pennsylvania handle many types of cases.
-For example, Michael Mele is on trial for the murder of Laura Garza.
-A number of forensic professionals will be providing expert testimony on both sides of the case.
-Some of the specialists that are going to be at the trial include Dr. Lowell Levine, a forensic dentist, Dr. Michael Baden, a forensic pathologist, and Dr. Dennis Dirkmaat, a forensic anthropologist.
-This promises to be an interesting case, and it is going to be worth watching to see how it all turns out.
+For example, Michael Mele was on trial for the murder of Laura Garza.
+A number of forensic professionals were lined up to provide expert testimony on both sides of the case.
+Some of the specialists that were scheduled to be at the trial included Dr. Lowell Levine, a forensic dentist, Dr. Michael Baden, a forensic pathologist, and Dr. Dennis Dirkmaat, a forensic anthropologist.
+However, Mele pled guilty to manslaughter and received 23 years in prison.